Case Note: Carvill-Biggs & Anor v Reading [2025] EWCA Civ 619

 Harry continues to receive paper-based instructions.
 These have included instructions to draft a variety of pleadings, including Particulars of Claims, Defences and Replies.

 Harry has been instructed on multiple residential property disputes including claims for possession, pursuant to Section 8 and Section 21 of the Housing Act 1988.
+Harry has acted for both landlord and tenant.
+He has also been instructed in proceedings where an injunction pursuant to Section 1 & 4 of the Anti-Social Behaviour, Crime and Policing Act 2014 was sought against a tenant.

 Harry has also been instructed on commercial property disputes, both at court and on the papers.
 At court this has included both claims for possession where notice was required pursuant to Section 146 of the Law of Property Act 1925, and where no notice was required due to possession being sought on the basis of non-payment of rent.
+He obtained an Interim Possession Order against a trespasser on commercial premises.

 Harry recently provided an advice concerning a landlord’s opposition to a lease renewal under Section 25 of Landlord and Tenant Act 1954.